Why does paper-based quality testing consume 70 percent of manufacturing lead time?

 Key takeaway

-Eliminating paper from the shopfloor is not a technology problem.
-It is a requirements problem.
+Eliminating paper from the shopfloor isn't a technology problem.
+It's a requirements problem.
 Incomplete specifications force teams to guess which data matters, how systems should integrate, and what controls satisfy FDA regulations.
 Complete specifications prevent rework, compress timelines, and achieve compliance on the first try.

 Frequently asked questions